-Emily Chapuis is a member of the firm’s Complex Commercial Litigation practice group.
-Her work focuses on complex civil litigation and rate-setting work, including in the music, entertainment, and hospitality industries.
+Emily Chapuis is a partner in the firm’s Complex Commercial Litigation practice group.
+Her practice focuses on high-stakes civil litigation and regulatory disputes in state and federal trial courts, appellate courts, the United States Copyright Royalty Board, and the Federal Communications Commission.
+She represents a wide range of clients, including in the music, entertainment, telecommunications and hospitality industries.

 Prior to joining the firm, Ms. Chapuis practiced labor and employment law in Washington, D.C., and worked as a law clerk in the U.S. District Court for the Eastern District of New York.